 Results of the BVA include:

 - Enhancement in the way the organization operates through integration, efficiency and consistent measurement

 - Reduction of client risk and management requirements through training and hiring high-qualified personnel

 - Motivation towards the pre-planning of projects and continuous improvement from beginning to end

 - Creation of accountability, through measurement of performance as well as any deviation

-The pandemic has presented a challenge due to the shifting and unpredictable nature of the coronovirus and actions required in the name of public health.
+The pandemic has presented many challenges due to the shifting and unpredictable nature of the coronovirus and actions required in the name of public health.

-As we proceed through 2020, change seems to be the only constant.
-Abrupt changes will always be a challenge to mitigate, but Flagship can help you reopen responsibly.
+As we proceed through 2021, change seems to be the only constant.
+Abrupt changes will always be a challenge to mitigate, but Flagship can help you reopen responsibly and provide a safe and healthy environment for employees, visitors and customers.
 Claim some time with our facilities experts to ensure that your facility is providing the best possible environment for your employees and guests.